-And to be frank, no place isn’t particularly the best, unless you’re looking for something specific.
+And to be frank, no place is particularly the best, unless you’re looking for something specific.

-One thing to note though is that usually, suitcase bands are more expensive in local stores than online, but the same goes for almost any item.
-Also, you can order some more-specific straps online, like the ones with personalized embroidery, TSA-approved locks, and some particular ones, like the Travelon Bungee strap.
+One thing to note is that usually, luggage straps are more expensive in local stores than online, but the same goes for almost any item.
+Also, you can order some more-specific straps online, like ones with personalized embroidery, TSA-approved locks, and some particular ones, like the Travelon Bungee strap.

-If you have Amazon prime, I’d go with Amazon, as the shipping is really fast and often the price is the cheapest.
+If you have Amazon prime, I’d go with Amazon, as the shipping is really fast and often their prices are the cheapest.

 There are various types of luggage straps available.
 Each one is made with a slightly different purpose.
 Personally, I have the x-shaped straps in bright green, and they’re pretty good.
 They cost slightly less than 10$ and overall, I’m happy with the purchase.

 However, some options are more superior and better-built than others.
 For instance, the TSA-approved straps offer more security, and x-shaped straps are less likely to fall off.
 I’ve written a short description of each kind and the main benefits that they provide.

 These luggage straps are the most affordable ones and do the job just right.